Santa Fe BAG is currently hosting three different challenges. Please click on the links below to go to each one:

 B. Round-Robin Art Journal via U.S. Priority Mail

-If you do NOT receive an email confirmation from Deanna within one week after you’ve emailed her:
+If you do NOT receive an email confirmation from the coordinator within one week after you’ve emailed her:

 - Check the spam folder of your email program, then

-- Email her again or call/text (check the membership roster for her phone number)
+- Email her again or call/text (check the membership roster for their phone number)

 Artist Trading Cards (ATCs)